excelsiorsoft/building-microservices-with-spring-kevin-bowersox-course/curcuit-breaker-fault-tolerance-with-hystrix/README.md

 		</dependency>
 ```

-A bit more details are [here](http://www.baeldung.com/spring-cloud-netflix-hystrix) and [here](https://fernandoabcampos.wordpress.com/category/enablehystrixdashboard/).
+A bit more details on Hystrix & dashboarding are [here](http://www.baeldung.com/spring-cloud-netflix-hystrix) and [here](https://fernandoabcampos.wordpress.com/category/enablehystrixdashboard/).